 My first two and a half years of college was the peak of my experiment with hair color.
-It started out with a pink side bang.
+It started out with a pink side bangs.
 Next thing I knew, I’d bleached my entire head and painted every strand with every color under the sun.
 Purple, blue, turquoise, orange, platinum blonde, green, pink and purple ombre, all of them in pastel, you name it.
 I’ve tried them all.
 In the span of these two and a half years my hair style also evolved from a wild bust-length mess with no shape to a long scene hair to a side mohawk to a short side mohawk to a shoulder-length bob… Until I finally settle with a pink jaw-length straight bob at the end of my third year in college.

 Ever since then, it has become a part of my identifier.
 Starting from the day I got back to school after spring break, I’m the girl with the pink hair.